FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/bug.md

 ---

-#### Please check for duplicates or similar issues, as well performing simple troubleshooting steps (such as deleting the export folder if it's an issue with compiling, reinstalling Kade Engine) before submitting an issue.
+#### Please check for duplicates, similar issues or closed issues with the same problem, as well performing simple troubleshooting steps (such as deleting the export folder if it's an issue with compiling, reinstalling Kade Engine) before submitting an issue.

 ### If you are playing a downloaded version of the game, what operating system are you using?
 Windows (`x86`), Windows (`x86_64`), Linux, or macOS?
 Specify below.